frwang96/verik/README.md

 Each module also defines its own tasks for building, testing, and reformatting.
 These can be accessed from the Gradle toolbar.

-- `mainCheck`: Run the test suites and lint checks.
+- `mainCheck`: Run the tests and lint checks.
 - `mainClean`: Clean all build directories.
 - `mainFormat`: Reformat the source code.
 - `mainGenerate`: Run the ANTLR parser generator for the importer.
 - `mainInstall`: Install the gradle plugin.
-- `mainTest`: Run the test suites.
+- `mainTest`: Run the tests.
 - `mainVerik`: Run the compiler on the sandbox project.
 - `mainVerikImport`: Run the importer on the sandbox project.